A Missing Front Against the Gun Epidemic that Arose after the Supreme Court Found a Right to a Gun.

 - How Heller inspires militia activity, armed resistance, and political violence

-- Its solutions—community programs, electoral change, grassroots efforts, repeal, remaking the Court—are as misguided as they are modest, uncertain, and slow.
+- Its symptom-based solutions—community programs, electoral change, grassroots efforts, repeal, remaking the Court—are as misguided as they are modest, uncertain, and slow.

 “Constitutional wrongs do not right themselves” (Justice Ketanji Brown Jackson).
 AEP is dedicated to ending America’s gun crisis by refocusing the courts and debate on Heller and the real 2nd Amendment: